Zakkkk/mana/readme.md

 Coming soon: magic combos suggestion, layout generation, mutiple magic keys, ability to test out a layout with a corpus transform.

 ## Installing
-To run this program, [node](https://nodejs.org/en/download) is required.
+To run this program, [bun](https://bun.sh/) is required.
 Make sure it is installed to path.
-Run `npm install` in the directory to install required packages.
+Run `bun install` in the directory to install required packages.

 ## Running
-Use `node bin/main.js` to begin running the program.
+Use `bun run src/main.ts` to begin running the program.
 After first running the program you need to set a corpus for most stats to be useful.
 See the section on [Corpora](#Corpora) for more information.
+You can also run the program without entering the cli by running `bun run src/main.ts [commands]`

 Command `help` lists all commands.
 Command `explain [command]` will give a brief explanation for any command.